alexandrehefren/alexandrehefren.github.io/content/projects/backflow/index.md

 title: "Quantum Backflow"
 description: "Interactive visualisation of quantum backflow in the jump defect — the phenomenon where positive-momentum quantum states can carry a negative probability current."
 date: 2024-01-01
-tags:
-  - physics
-  - quantum mechanics
-  - python
-  - fortran
-  - computational physics
+draft: true
 ---

 ## Quantum Backflow in the Presence of Defects

 Quantum backflow is a striking quantum phenomenon: a free particle with **strictly positive momentum** can nevertheless produce a **negative probability current** in some spatial region.
 This means the particle is, in a well-defined sense, flowing backwards — not because of any negative-momentum component, but as a purely quantum effect with no classical counterpart.

-This was the subject of my doctoral thesis at the University of York (2021): *[Quantum backflow in the presence of defects](https://etheses.whiterose.ac.uk/id/eprint/30009/)*, supervised within the context of integrable quantum field theory.
+This was the subject of my doctoral thesis at the University of York: *[Quantum backflow in the presence of defects](https://etheses.whiterose.ac.uk/id/eprint/30009/)*, supervised within the context of integrable quantum field theory.

 ### The Jump Defect